testdeck/testdeck/docs/usage.md

 and mark the suite or the tests you are currently developing with `only` so that the mocha-typescript watcher would trigger just the tests you are focused on.
 When you are ready, remove the `only` to have the watcher execute all tests again.

+To prevent `only` leaking to your production code you can use [tslint-mocha-typescript-no-only](https://www.npmjs.com/package/tslint-mocha-typescript-no-only) [tslint](https://palantir.github.io/tslint/) rule.

 ### Timing - Timeout, Slow
 Controlling the time limits, similar to the `it("test", function() { this.slow(ms); /* ... */ });` is done using suite or test traits,
 these are modifiers passed as arguments to the `@suite()` and `@test()` decorators: